Experiment Progress Bar Redesign

 How experiment moves from one state to another and what decisions can be made in each state.
 Click to view full image.

-Updated Labels and Dynamic Peeks
+Actionable Labels and Dynamic Peeks

-The peeks provide data and recommendations based on the configuration of each experiment.
+The hover-triggered peeks provide easy access to supporting data to help users decide.
 It only appears when users want more information, keeping the overall interface clean and simple.

 The End-to-End Experience